tpaau-17DB/vram-helper/README.md

   This should send notification that says "It works"

 ## Running
-  With nvidia-smi and other requirements installed you can run the script by typing:
+  With nvidia drivers and other requirements installed you can run the script by typing:

   ```
   python3 vram-helper.py
   ```

-  The script should start printing current vram usage
+  The script should start printing current VRAM usage

   For options type:

   ```
   python3 vram-helper.py -h
   ```

-  Please make sure to adjust settings inside the script - it does not automatically detect your GPU VRAM capacity
+Script should automatically update its variables unless you use the `--noauto` parameter.
+Make sure the values are correct

 ## Using
-  When doing some vram-intensive task just run `python3 vram-helper.py` in another terminal - it will prevent crashes by notifying you about critical VRAM levels
+  When doing some VRAM-intensive task just run `python3 vram-helper.py` in another terminal - it will prevent crashes by notifying you about critical VRAM levels

   You can always make this script run on start, but this can be very annoying when playing games, so I just run it manually